 Metro service abruptly stopped.
 This suspension of subway trains meant tens of thousands of government workers from outside the District had no way of getting home.
 Cell phone service also became a problem.
 Cars were not allowed into the District.

 Marieta and I continued to discuss the events of the day and quickly hatched out a plan.
 We agreed that she should leave the building immediately and start walking from Pennsylvania Avenue towards the Lincoln Memorial, perhaps 20 blocks away.
-It was agreed that I’d come and meet her on the District side of the Memorial Bridge, which is the span which crosses from Virginia into Washington, D.C.
-I estimated that it would take us each about an hour walk the distance and meet.
+It was agreed that I’d come and meet her on the District side of the Memorial Bridge, which is the span that crosses from Virginia into Washington, D.C.
+I estimated that it would take us each about an hour to walk the distance and meet.

 I was about to get my first close-up look at the Pentagon.